 "Oh!
-That's what I'm really like," I thought with a mild shudder that forced itself out as a grudging smile.
+That's what I'm really like," I thought with a mild shudder forcing itself out as a grudging smile.
 "I could commit a murder and not care because it's all the same if I do or don't and Frank Farrell will always belong to Ginny Farrell.
 He is the only man I have actually fallen in love with, and he knows I have because I'm blushing and blinking and turning away and don't know what to say.
-And his well-watered and well-fed male ego is flattered to know that the maiden lady in front of him is eaten up with passion for him.
+And his well-watered and well-fed male ego is flattered to know the maiden lady in front of him is eaten up with passion for him.

 "Frank," I said, "What are you going over for?"